Image cloud recognition web developer guide

 }

-If a target is detected, statusCode is 0, and the response is as follows:
+If the target is recognized, statusCode is 0, and the return result is as follows:

 {